sarahnix/Minesweeper/README.md

 # Minesweeper
-Recreation of minesweeper game using SFML graphics
+Recreation of minesweeper game using SFML for receiving mouse input and drawing images